dgtlmoon/changedetection.io/README.md

 ### Notes

-- Does not yet support Javascript
+- ~~Does not yet support Javascript~~
-- Wont work with Cloudfare type "Please turn on javascript" protected pages
+- ~~Wont work with Cloudfare type "Please turn on javascript" protected pages~~
 - You can use the 'headers' section to monitor password protected web page changes

+See the experimental <a href="https://github.com/dgtlmoon/changedetection.io/tree/javascript-browser">Javascript/Chrome browser support!</a>

 ### RaspberriPi support?